h2oai/h2ogpt/docs/INSTALL-DOCKER.md

 4. Open `https://localhost:7860` in the browser

 ### Run h2oGPT using Docker from a nightly build
-1. Make sure Docker & Nvidia Containers are setup correctly by following step 1 in above instructions.Runtime docker images for h2oGPT are stored in the h2oai GCR vorvan container repository.
+1. Make sure Docker & Nvidia Containers are setup correctly by following step 1 in above instructions.
+Runtime docker images for h2oGPT are stored in the h2oai GCR vorvan container repository.

 2. Specify the required model using `HF_MODEL` parameter.
 All open-source datasets and models are posted on [🤗 H2O.ai's Hugging Face page](https://huggingface.co/h2oai/).